duckduckgo/duckduckhack-docs/duckduckhack/submitting/checklist.md

 - **API sources must be reliable and authoritative.**

 	APIs used should represent the *most credible source* for the information.
 This means it should be the preferred data source of its community.

 	It should be reasonable to expect that an API will continue be around for at least several years.

 	APIs must, of course, have the appropriate rights to serve their data.

-	For these reasons, APIs created by contributors solely for the purpose of an Instant Answer cannot be accepted.
+	*For all of these reasons, APIs created by contributors solely for the purpose of an Instant Answer cannot be accepted.*

-- **API queries must be free.**
+- **APIs must be free.**

-	While paid APIs are not allowed, many APIs are happy to offer DuckDuckGo free access because of attribution and exposure.
-Consider reaching out and asking.
+	Many APIs are happy to offer DuckDuckGo free access because of attribution and exposure.
+Consider reaching out and asking - you may be surprised.

 - **APIs must return in JSON format.**